About ringworm or tinea

 Does your child need to see a doctor about ringworm?

-- the sores are painful
+- painful sores

-- the rash is spreading despite treatment
+- sores or a rash that’s spreading despite treatment

-- your child has a fever and seems unwell.
+- a fever and seems generally unwell.

 Tests for ringworm